-Businesses took an average hit of $23,500 last year thanks to adverse exchange rate movements, according to new research, however most responsibility for those losses lies with poor management.
+Businesses took an average hit of $23,500 in 2016 thanks to adverse exchange rate movements, according to new research, however most responsibility for those losses lies with poor management.

 American Express undertook research into the costs for business associated with foreign exchange, and found that losses associated with currency exchange were impacting the bottom line for the majority of businesses.

 Presenting the findings in its Payment Revolution report, American Express found that “more than half of organisations said they had experienced financial loss due to FX volatility, with the average cost of each adverse event was $23,500”.

 That amounts to enormous losses across the entire business sector, given that “more than 51,000 Australian businesses export their goods and services to the world, while many thousands more source more than $350 billion in services and materials from overseas”.

 Furthermore, 65 per cent of businesses were found to be anticipating an increase in international transactions in the year ahead.

 “For many businesses, foreign exchange has gone from a peripheral interest to a select number of importers/exporters, to an everyday practice for a lot of organisations.
 Unfortunately, in many cases, the approach to managing FX hasn’t kept up with international ambition.
 This disconnect is putting a lot of stress on local companies,” said Barry Fletcher, general manager of American Express International Payments’ JAPA division.